kaznog/UnityRuntimePreviewGenerator/Assets/RuntimePreviewGenerator/README.txt

 = Runtime Preview Generator =

-Online documentation available at: https://github.com/yasirkula/UnityRuntimePreviewGenerator
+Online documentation available at: https://github.com/kaznog/UnityRuntimePreviewGenerator
-E-mail: yasirkula@gmail.com

 1. ABOUT
 This plugin helps you generate preview textures (thumbnails) for your GameObject's or materials on the fly.